swirlai/swirl-search/docs/User-Guide.md

 ## Intended Audience

-This guide is intended for developers, data scientists, program managers, or anyone who wants to use Swirl, including searching and customizing SearchProviders.
+This guide is intended for developers, data scientists, program managers, or anyone who wants to use SWIRL, including searching and customizing SearchProviders.

-For background information on Swirl, please review the [Swirl Overview](index.md).
+For background information on SWIRL, please review the [SWIRL Overview](index.md).

 # Terminology